petsc/petsc/src/docs/sphinx_docs/developers/buildsystem.rst

 The ``Dump`` method runs over the tree of configure modules, and outputs the data necessary for building, usually employing the ``addMakeMacro()``, ``addMakeRule()`` and ``addDefine()`` methods.
-These method funnel output to the include and make files defined by the framework object, and set at the beginning of this ``configure()`` method.
-There is also some simple information that is often used, which we define in the constructor,
+These methods funnel output to the include and make files defined by the framework object, and set at the beginning of this ``configure()`` method.
+There is also some simple information that is often used, which we define in the initializer,

 .. code-block:: python